Existence and stability of solitons for the nonlinear Schr\"odinger equation on hyperbolic space: Soliton properties and stability

 Then, the corresponding solution $u (\Omega, t)$ of \eqref{nls:hs} is said to be {\it asymptotically stable} if there exists $w(\Omega) \in L^2 (\HS^d)$ and $\sigma_\infty = (\lambda_\infty, \gamma_\infty)$ such that

-\end{defn} This sort of stability is proved by linearizing about the soliton as seen in Section \ref{sec:lin}, proving dispersive estimates for the resulting skew-symmetric matrix Hamiltonian operator $\mathcal{H}$, using the modulation parameters to guarantee orthogonality to any discrete spectrum of $\mathcal{H}$, and finally doing a standard contraction map on the coupled infinite dimensional and finite dimension system.
+\end{defn} In the present note we do not prove asymptotic stability, however it is possible to outline the necessary spectral results.
+Namely, this sort of stability is proved by linearizing about the soliton, proving dispersive estimates for the resulting skew-symmetric matrix Hamiltonian operator $\mathcal{H}$, using the modulation parameters to guarantee orthogonality to any discrete spectrum of $\mathcal{H}$, and finally doing a standard contraction map on the coupled infinite dimensional and finite dimension system.
 In order to linearize effectively, we must have a nonlinearity $\beta$ such that $\beta''(s)$ is bounded for small $s$.
 Then, the resulting linearized operator $\mathcal{H}$ must have a well-understood and well-behaved spectrum.

-We discuss nonlinearities of this type in Section \ref{S:other-nl} below, although in the present note we do not prove asymptotic stability.
+Explicitly, we use the ansatz For simplicity, set $R = R_\lambda$.
+Inserting this into the equation we know that since $\phi$ is a soliton solution we have

+by splitting $\phi$ up into its real and imaginary parts, then doing a Taylor Expansion.
+Hence, if $\phi = u + iv$, we get